iThenticate at the University of Melbourne

 A new text-matching tool for research staff and graduate researchers.

 iThenticate is a text-matching tool that enables researchers and graduate researchers to compare their research writing drafts with an extensive database of research literature.
 Using iThenticate throughout the writing process can help to assure the originality of writing, the correct attribution of prior work and identify and address potential instances of problematic matching text to improve writing practices.

 The use of iThenticate by researchers and graduate researchers has been endorsed by the University of Melbourne Research Ethics and Integrity Strategy Committee.

 iThenticate is the leading technology in the area of detecting text similarity in research and many scholarly journal publishers use iThenticate to check manuscript submissions before publication.
 Documents submitted to iThenticate are not stored and searchable in any comparison database. iThenticate allows research groups to use the tool collectively by permitting users to choose to share their similarity reports with other users.

 iThenticate can help identify areas of writing that match text from existing literature, but it is important to note that further assessment by the author, supervisor, or other experts in the field is also required to ensure the originality of the work before submission and/or publication.

 Access and Use

 iThenticate is available to researchers and graduate researchers at the University of Melbourne for their research produced in connection with the University of Melbourne.
 Users are permitted to use iThenticate to check only their own writing and writing that they have co-authored. iThenticate will not be able to be used by staff when marking or reviewing someone else’s writing.
 It is advised that iThenticate is used to check drafts and final versions of manuscripts prior to submission for publication.
-Graduate researchers are also be advised to check their research writing drafts throughout the thesis writing process, especially before submitting for confirmation and final submission.
+Graduate researchers are also advised to check their research writing drafts throughout the thesis writing process, especially before submitting for confirmation and final submission.

 Support and Training